potsed/GridOS/index.md

 ## {{ page.project }} {{ page.title }}

 {{ page.project }} takes a different approach to organisational agility, we recognize that every business is unique and has individualized requirements.
 So this framework is focussed on changing mindsets and unlocking the thought and innovation potential of an organisation.
-We do not prescribe any specific ways of working like the unsafe and useless, but very popular, prescriptive frameworks available.
-No, we believe that [agility is part of the character](/GridOS/concepts/agile_as_character) of an organisation not an implemented process.
+We do prescribe specific changes to the organisation - which is likely to be quite different to the ways many are used to.
+Unlike the unsafe and useless, but very popular, prescriptive frameworks available - we provide you with change plans, structural plans, everything you need to create [agility as part of the organisational character](/GridOS/concepts/agile_as_character) rather than just a set of mechanical processes.

 {: .warning }
 GridOS is only in it's conception, there is still much work to do.
 Contributions are welcome.